scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `votingQuorum` <= count (regular voting certificates) <br>
 That is, the quorum defined in the TRC's `votingQuorum` field ([](#quorum)) MUST be smaller than or equal to the number of regular voting certificates specified in the TRC's `certificates` field.

+### `localizedDescriptions` {#description-multilang}

+The `localizedDescriptions` field provides an optional mechanism for including multilingual descriptions.
+It consists of a sequence of `LocalizedText` structures, each containing:

+- `language`: specifies the description's language.
+It MUST contain a valid language tag according to {{BCP47}}.
+- `content`: contains the localized description.
+It MUST be formatted in accordance with "Net-Unicode" {{RFC5198}}.

+### `descriptionLanguage` {#langtag}

+The OPTIONAL `descriptionLanguage` field identifies the language used to express the `description` field.
+When `descriptionLanguage` is absent, English (equivalent to the "en" language tag) is used.
+The value of the `descriptionLanguage` MUST be a valid language tag as described in {{BCP47}}.

 ## TRC Signature Syntax {#signed-format}